 - Bedding, cleaning and welcome packs available on request

-We won’t charge you a deposit, and your contract won’t start until you’re required to be on campus and take up residence.
-Furthermore, if there is another public health crisis which prevents you from accessing our campuses, you’ll be released from your contract at no additional cost.
+We won’t charge you a deposit and, if there is another public health crisis which prevents you from accessing our campuses, you’ll be released from your contract at no additional cost.
 Visit the accommodation area on the website for all rents.

 It depends where you are coming from.
 Arrivals from a large number of countries are required to self-isolate for 14 days, following arrival in the UK.
 You can read the latest UK Government guidance and find the current list of ‘travel corridor’ countries here.
 Please be aware that the list of countries is changing regularly so please make sure you keep yourself updated.
-You’ll need to know how your travel plans might be impacted so that you can ensure you’re able to participate in the University’s Welcome Week which starts on 21 September before the start of term on 28 September.
+You’ll need to know how your travel plans might be impacted so that you can ensure you’ll be able to participate in the University induction and teaching.

 We appreciate that this may make things difficult for you financially, and so, if you do wish to arrive early to quarantine prior to the start of your course, we are pleased to offer you free accommodation in our halls from the date of your arrival in the UK until the start of your contract period with the University; as long as it is arranged in advance.

 Once you have received and accepted a room offer, you should contact us at firstname.lastname@example.org to arrange an early arrival if you need one, or if you have any other queries.
 If you have already made travel plans that don’t fit these dates and timescales, please get in touch so we may advise you on next steps to ensure your arrival at Bucks is safe and enjoyable.